Remortgaging in 2025 – is now the right time to fix & for how long?

 Remortgaging an existing fixed-rate mortgage

-If you have a fixed-rate mortgage then your mortgage repayments won't change as a result of interest-rate changes by the Bank of England (BOE).
+If you have a fixed-rate mortgage then your mortgage repayments won't change as a result of interest-rate changes by the Bank of England (BoE).
 During the initial introductory period, you are guaranteed to pay the same amount every month, which means you won't benefit from rate cuts but also won't be hit if interest rates rise.

 But remember, if your fixed-rate deal is due to finish in the next six months it is possible to arrange a new mortgage deal that will start when your existing fixed deal comes to an end.
 That way you can lock in a new rate now, in case mortgage rates rise further in the coming months, and avoid paying an early repayment charge at the same time.
-But even if mortgage rates start falling before your new deal starts it is possible to change the new deal, although you may incur some costs to do so.
+But even if mortgage rates continue to fall before your new deal starts it is possible to change the new deal, although you may incur some costs to do so.

 For more information on fixed-rate mortgages, check out our article "What is a fixed-rate mortgage?
 Everything you need to know".

-Also, it is also worth pointing out that if you are worried about passing a new lender's affordability tests (perhaps your income has dropped since you took out your existing mortgage) you can just switch to a new deal with your existing lender (called a product transfer) without the need for such checks.
+Also, it is worth pointing out that if you are worried about passing a new lender's affordability tests (perhaps your income has dropped since you took out your existing mortgage) you can just switch to a new deal with your existing lender (called a product transfer) without the need for such checks.
 However, it means you are unlikely to secure the best deal in the market unless it happens to be with your existing lender.

 Remortgaging an existing tracker mortgage